Run by The Fraser Heritage Society, Kilby Farm is a historic site with a museum and campground located in Harrison Mills in the Fraser Valley.

 The historic farm is normally closed from late December until mid-April.
 As explained later in this article, however, the campground operates year-round.

-In 2023 the tourist attraction is open at the following times (exact details are subject to change).
+In 2025 the tourist attraction is open at the following times.
+(Note though that exact details are subject to change.)

-Admission to the museum as of spring 2023 is $12 for adults, $10 for seniors, $9 for youth and students, and free for kids under the age of 6.
-There is also a family pack available for $30.
+Admission to the museum as of April 2025 is $15 for adults, $12 for seniors, $10 for youth and students, and free for kids under the age of 6.
+There is also a family pack available for $40.
 Folks who are BCAA members get a 10% discount as well.

 Events at Kilby

-Below are some of the events that Kilby Historic Site normally offers throughout the year.
+Below are some of the events that Kilby Historic Site offers in 2025.
 (Note: Event details are subject to change.)

-- Thanksgiving Dinners – on the Canadian Thanksgiving weekend in October
+- Thanksgiving Weekend – on the Canadian Thanksgiving weekend in October there are apple pressing demonstrations and harvest traditions to check out.

 Waterloo Farm at Kilby Historic Site